bonitasoft/bonita-doc/md/alfresco.md

 # Alfresco

-Bonita BPM Studio contains connectors for Alfresco 3.4 and Alfresco 4.2\.
+Bonita Studio contains connectors for Alfresco 3.4 and Alfresco 4.2\.
 For each version, there are the following connectors:

 * Delete an item by ID (folder, file, etc)
 * Delete folder by path (delete a folder and its contents)